icaros-usc/pyribs/README.md

 Here we show an example application of CMA-ME in pyribs.
 To initialize the algorithm, we first create:

-- A 2D **GridArchive** where each dimension contains 20 bins across the range [-1, 1].
+- A 2D **GridArchive** where each dimension contains 20 cells across the range [-1, 1].
 - An **ImprovementEmitter**, which starts from the search point **0** in 10 dimensional space and a Gaussian sampling distribution with standard deviation